fieldtensor/code-samples/README.md

 This file contains my implementation of a 4x4 matrix in JavaScript, for use with WebGL code.
-The contents and methods of this class should be familiar to anyone with even rudimentary graphics programming experience, or experience with linear algebra.
+The contents and methods of this class should be familiar to anyone with graphics programming experience, or experience with linear algebra.

 The most interesting thing about this class is that it is implemented in a way that will never trigger the JavaScript garbage collector.
 A stack of matrices